Sisi's bold start on economic reforms buys Egypt some time

 Subsidy cuts are expected to push inflation into double digits.
 And even with fiscal reforms, the budget deficit will remain high for years, with a growing debt-to-GDP ratio that reached 89.2 percent in the fiscal year to June 2013.
 It is still unclear how the savings will be redirected.

-Balance of payments have been stabilized by at least $12 billion in Gulf aid in the past year, but are still well below pre-2011 levels, an ongoing concern for investors.

-Additional reporting by Anna Yukhananov in Washington; Editing by Michael Georgy and Susan Fenton
+Balance of payments have been stabilised by at least $12 billion in Gulf aid in the past year, but are still well below pre-2011 levels, an ongoing concern for investors.
+(Additional reporting by Anna Yukhananov in Washington; Editing by Michael Georgy and Susan Fenton)